Skip to content

 Oral health and general health are linked.
 Smoking, diet, alcohol use and income all have a strong influence and poor oral health can be largely prevented.
 The oral health of Scotland’s primary school aged children has been improving.
 However, for older generations there is still the legacy of poor dental hygiene and diet and there is no annual survey for adults at a Midlothian level.

 Adult oral health in Scotland has improved.
-The number of people reporting no natural teeth has reduced.
-On the other hand 11% of adults reported they had experienced dental pain in the past year, 27% felt they needed treatment and 25% had noticed bleeding from their gums occasionally or often.
+The number of people reporting no natural teeth has remained the same as in previous Scottish Health Survey.
+On the other hand, 10% of adults reported they had experienced dental pain in the past month, 26% felt they needed treatment and 32% had noticed bleeding from their gums occasionally or often.

-One in five of the population of Scotland aged 75 years or more are not registered with an NHS dentist.
+7.9% of the population of Scotland aged 75 years or more are not registered with an NHS dentist as of 30 September 2020 (Public Health Scotland, 2023).